 All that being said, it can still be difficult to not feel like a nuisance when you’re first starting.
 A way to mitigate that is to be conscientious of your coworkers’ time.
 Take plenty of notes when having a coworker explain something new to you so that you can avoid having to ask again, or can at least come back with more specific and shorter questions next time.
 In addition, when it comes to writing code, it can be more helpful to approach a colleague with your problem along with two or three possible solutions you have considered.
 Even if none of your solutions are ultimately the best one, it shows others that you take the time to consider your options and aren’t expecting them to solve everything for you.

 Secondly, find time to poke around from the opposite side of things.
-When I first started my job, I liked to spend a little bit of time every day finding a random page on the site and then tried to find the corresponding code in our application, and even tracing back many of the resources that provided the information for that page.
+When I first started my job, I liked to spend a little bit of time every day finding a random page on the site, trying to find the corresponding code in our application, and even tracing back many of the resources that provided the information for that page.
 This made it that much easier to hop right in when I finally received my first ticket!